adityakotha03/LogoAnimation/README.md

 ## Usage Examples

+If you don't have any, you can download the Gary logo [here](assets/Gary.svg).

 ### Example 1: Logo Animation

 The "Gary" logo animation demonstrates how Animify can take a simple logo and create a playful, engaging animation that reflects the character's personality: